SylviaRemington/men-stack-relating-data-lab-cookbook/README.md

 - Create Users Views: Add index.ejs and show.ejs in a new views/users folder.
 - Test the App: Make sure all routes work.

+Also:
+Choosing path to be:
+Path 1: Exercise: MEN Stack Embedding Related Data - since this is simpler.

+MEN Stack Embedding Related Data is the most basic and easiest to build out for this lab.
+Embedding keeps related data (like recipes and pantry items) within a single document, simplifying CRUD operations and queries.
+This approach reduces complexity for beginners (such as myself) by avoiding multiple collections and reference management, making the code more straightforward to implement and debug.
+Yay and yuuus!
 _______________________________________________________________________________